By Samantha Zabell

 But after about two weeks of this, summer begins to lose its appeal.
 My friends venture away to camps and summer programs or start jobs.
 So obviously, the only choice left for me is to find something to do.

 The summer before my freshman year was a little dull.
 I volunteered three days a week at a preschool camp.
 The hours were few there and there was no real companionship there, so I abandoned that after one summer.
-For the next summer, I needed something fun, something that would possibly give me some spending money and something that wasn’t so demanding of my time.
+For my summer vacation this time, I needed something fun, something that would possibly give me some spending money and something that wasn’t so demanding of my time.

-So I looked into finding a summer job.
-I felt pressure to find the perfect job.
+So what I did on my summer vacation was look into finding a summer job.
+I felt pressure to find the perfect summer job.
 I didn’t want to give up my precious summer for just anything.
 I ended up finding a job as a camp counselor at a theater day camp.
 The hours were convenient and took up the long stretch of the day when I wanted to get out of the house because nothing much happens.
 As it turns out, three years later, I still work there every summer.
+It was the perfect summer job!
 It was the best decision I ever made.
 I want to go to work everyday.
 I’ve made amazing friends and have so many hilarious memories—and one-day, my experience will look great on a “real” job application.